Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 To get your opening lines, expand on that: be detailed but not specific.
 "Police express alarm in Poughkeepsie" or "Upsurge in suicides; parents blame rock and roll music."

 At this point you are almost done for an on-the-fly game's prep.
-I realise we have not given characteristics to the monster, we don't have any bystanders, and we definitely don't have any stats written down.
+I realise we have not given characteristics to the monster, we don't have any [[bystanders]], and we definitely don't have any stats written down.

 This is important.
 Once you nail down exactly what the story is about, you lose the wiggle room to drive the story and it becomes about the details.

-Now deliver the Hook: describe what the hunters know (which is almost nothing).
+Now deliver [[the Hook]]: describe what [[the hunters]] know (which is almost nothing).
 They are driving by a creepy old house in the rain when their car stops.
 They receive a vision of that strange old dude who was eating bacon at the diner.
 They see something in the headlines or the ad section of the paper.
 Whatever the source, give them their hook in a format that makes sense, is a clear call to action, and tells them diddly.

 Then you find out what the mystery is right alongside the players.
 They will provide most of the story when they ask questions.
 The key is to rarely say "No" and instead give plenty of "Yes."